 The revenue metering system shall be included in the Work except for installation of the revenue meters, which shall be performed by Buyer.
-Seller shall purchase the revenue meter(s) from ELL Transmission during the design phase of the Project.
-Notwithstanding anything herein to the contrary, all revenue meters, installation and purchases thereof, and revenue metering shall be in accordance with the GIA or other applicable Required Deliverability Arrangement (to the extent applicable) and the other elements of the Performance Standard.
+Seller shall purchase the revenue meter(s) from ETI Transmission during the design phase of the Project.
+Notwithstanding anything herein to the contrary, all revenue meters, installation and purchases thereof, and revenue metering shall be in accordance with the GIA or other applicable Required Deliverability Arrangement (to the extent applicable).